sulu/sulu-docs/bundles/preview/index.rst

 Configuration
 -------------

-The sulu preview bundle can be configured the following way:
+The PreviewBundle allows for the following configuration:

 .. code-block:: yaml